tremor-rs/tremor-language-server/README.md

 #### Diagnostics

-tremor-script interpreter errors (as you type/file save)
+tremor-script interpreter errors (as you type or on file save), with hints for fixing (as applicable)

-nice-to-have: error line squiggles (for GUI editors), apply suggestions from errors
+nice-to-have: apply fix suggestions from errors

 #### Completion

-code completion (as you type/on-demand) for variables in the tremor script file as well as module functions
+code completion (as you type/on-demand) for module functions

+nice-to-have: code completion for variables as well as other language constructs

 #### Hover